The Nokia Test is in two parts.

 I think this is an excellent way to deal with Cowboy Agile or Agilefall.

 Let me say this loud and clear: a firm can't in good faith say "we tried Scrum" and then move away from it if they never had any teams that could pass the Nokia test.
 And pass for a reasonable period of time.
 Of course they could say "we tried Scrum", but they did not.
+(I will not define right now what 'pass' would require.)

 The Nokia Test is demanding.
 That is clear.
 But a test of this nature is a necessary (if not sufficient) condition to doing professional agile software development.
 (Or did we expect to get out of Fred Brooks' tar pit by doing unprofessional software development?)